-Please note: most of these are not currently available due to COVID-19.
-If you are interested in what is currently available, please email Riley Medeiros at email@example.com
+Please note: our volunteer needs change weekly and may not be reflected on this website page due to COVID-19.
+If you are interested in what is immediately and currently available, please email Angel Reed at firstname.lastname@example.org

 Finance/Admin Support: We are looking for a volunteer to support our finance team with document scanning and filing and reviewing Accounts Payable documents and invoices for tax compliance.
 This volunteer would need to commit 2-4 hours weekly!

 Grant Researcher & Writer: We are seeking a skilled researcher and writer to help us conduct grant research and support our grant writer with current grants.
 This opportunity can be remote and is a great opportunity for undergraduate or graduate students.

 Translator (written or spoken): We have need of volunteer translators to community activities and publications accessible to all residents.
 Do you speak or write in a language other than English?
 Off-site volunteers can translate flyers and resident newsletter publications to another language.
 We also have need of live translation during community events.
 Please indicate in the comments box on the sign up form on this page what language(s) you can translate to!

 Basic Need Heroes: Many residents depend on resources from community partners to stay healthy and provide for their families.
 Volunteers work with our community partners and on-site staff to ensure residents are able to receive the resources they need!

 - Eastside Baby Corner: Ensure parents have the resources they need to raise happy, healthy kids.
 Inventory donations and load into delivery truck.
 Thursdays at 9 am.